kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 ```

 Workloads are expected to read the definition in this file to access a bucket.
 The API of `bucket.json` follows the same versioning and lifecycle as the rest of the COSI APIs.

+# Object Lifecycle

+The following resources are created by an admin

+- BucketClass
+- BucketAccessClass

+The following resources are created by a user.
+They are created with a reference to their corresponding class objects:

+- BucketRequest -> BucketClass
+- BucketAccessRequest -> BucketAccessClass, BucketRequest

+Note that a BucketAccessRequest also must point to a BucketRequest.

+The COSI controller responds by creating the following objects

+- BucketRequest <-> Bucket (1:1)
+- BucketAccessRequest <-> BucketAccess (1:1)

+In addition, the BucketAccess will point to the Bucket pointed to by the specified BucketRequest

+- BucketAccess -> Bucket

+Notes:

+ - The resulting BucketAccess will point to the same Bucket pointed to by the Bucket Request.
+ - The BucketClass and BucketAccessClass objects are copied into Bucket and BucketAccess respectively.
+ - There are **NO** cycles in the relationship graph of the above mentioned API objects.
+ - Mutations are not supported in the API.

+When a user deletes the BucketRequest, then depending on the DeletionPolicy, the following happens:

+- If deletionPolicy is Delete, then Bucket deletion is also triggered.
+- If deletionPolicy is Retain, then Bucket is left as is, but the BucketRequest is deleted.

+Only when all accessors (BucketAccess) of the Bucket are deleted, is the Bucket itself cleaned up.
+An orphaned Bucket can be "recovered"  by manually creating a new BucketRequest object that points to the orphaned Bucket.
+This manual style of associating BucketRequests to Buckets will only succeed if the Bucket is not already bound to a different BucketRequest.

+When a user deletes a BucketAccessRequest, the corresponding BucketAccess is also deleted.
+In addition, the secret pointed to by the BucketAccess is also deleted.
+If a pod has that secret mountedwhen delete is called, then the secret will not be deleted, but will instead have its deletionTimestamp set.
+In this way, access to a Bucket is preserved until the application pod dies.

+When an admin deletes any of the Class objects, it does not affect existing Buckets and BucketAccesses as they store a copy of the fields in the corresponding class objects.
+If a Bucket or BucketAccess is manually deleted by an admin, then the cluster is considered to be in an invalid state.
+Manual recovery is possible if data is not already lost.

 # COSI API Reference